ambaradan/docsmarker/docs/rocksmarker/init.md

 : `require("commands")`

 : The `require(“commands”)` function calls the *commands.lua* script, which defines custom autocmds.
-These commands can be used to perform specific actions within Neovim based on certain conditions such as file types, Neovim events, and more.
+You can use these commands to perform specific actions within Neovim based on certain conditions such as file types, Neovim events, and more.

 : `require("mappings")`

 : The `require(“mappings”)` function calls the *mappings.lua* script, which defines key mappings.
-These mappings allow specific actions to be assigned to key combinations, simplifying interaction with the Neovim environment.
+These mappings allow the assignment of specific actions to key combinations, simplifying interaction with the Neovim environment.

 ## Conclusions

 The purpose of this script is to ensure that the *rocks.nvim* plugin is properly configured and available for use in the *Neovim* environment.
-By running this script, the environment necessary for the use of Rocksmarker and associated packages is set up, and options and commands useful for managing the editor are also configured.
+By running this script, the set up of the environment necessary for the use of Rocksmarker, associated packages, and options and commands useful for managing the editor are also configured.